COSC3020/wildcard-project-reis-iken/README.md

 With this said, I wanted to implement hexa-pivot (6-pivot) Quicksort, just to "1-up" this research article.
 It's nothing overly special - but not a lot of people have done it.

 My implementation is in code.js.
-Note that the average-case asymptotic time complexity remains $\O(nlogn)$, but the actual performance turns out to be faster than Quicksort implementations with fewer pivots.
+Note that the average-case asymptotic time complexity remains $O(nlogn)$, but the actual performance turns out to be faster than Quicksort implementations with fewer pivots.